 How Does Publishing Different Size Images Work With Instagram?

-Instagram's API only supports photos of a specific ratio (between 4:5, and 1.91:1).
+Instagram's API only supports photos of a specific ratio (between 4:5, and 1.91:1) for posts to the feed.
 Normally, if you'd add an image to your post that is taller or wider than these ratios, we wouldn't be able to publish it directly.

 Instead, we would need to send a mobile or email notification, so you could publish the post manually - this would allow you to post the image cropped to fit on Instagram.

-To avoid having to take extra steps to post or have your images be cropped unnecessarily, we've made sure that your content is Instagram API ready without you needing to take any additional steps.
+To avoid having to take extra steps to post or have your images cropped unnecessarily, we've made sure that your content is Instagram API-ready without you needing to take any additional steps.

 By adding white padding to your image, we are able to adapt its ratio to Instagram's specific requirements while ensuring that the image you intended is shared with your audience.

-How Does SmarterQueue Auto-Publish Different Size Images To Instagram?
+How Does SmarterQueue Directly Publish Different Size Images To Instagram?

 The first time you create an image post for your Instagram Business Profile you'll see a prompt letting you know about Instagram's limitations: